 And forgive us our debts, as we also have forgiven our debtors. -Matthew 6:12

 So the “hidden” commercial remedy to all of us – is that we can “accept” our bills, invoices, statements, or any evidence of debt by signing them – bringing life to the instrument – and return it “for value” (for the value that the total balance due is stated on the invoice), and return them “for value” in order to create a negotiable instrument in accordance with Black’s Law Dictionary’s definition of Bankers Acceptance, and in accordance with Biblical Law, and HJR 192/Public Law 7310 (the removal of precious metal’s backing the U.S. and most of the world Currency).

 The similarity of A4V and giving FRN’s, is that they are both worthless pieces of paper except the value printed on it is “accepted” by the other party.
 The difference of A4V and FRN’s is that the if you are a Secured Party Creditor, the A4V actually places a lien on your birth certificate estate (or stock certificate in the USA corporation).
 These birth certificate bonds have a value and are being traded and you can even look up their value on fidelity with the cusip number (birth certificate number).
 The government uses the birth certificates as collateral in order to take out more loans from the International Creditors like the IMF, Rothschild European banks, etc.

-Again, the important concept to remember about Accepted For Value, is that all money is just evidence of a debt, and the value is speculative and that any note, bond, or bill is only as good as the value it is accepted for.
+Again, the important concept to remember about sending the Accepted For Value Endorsement, is that all money is just evidence of a debt, and the value is speculative and that any note, bond, or bill is only as good as the value it is accepted for.
 So, if you send it to them and they keep it, you can prove that they have accepted it and your debt is now no longer your obligation (discharged).